Alaska Recording Laws: Consent Rules and Penalties

 - Sharing information with family caregivers

-Note: Healthcare facilities may have their own policies, and HIPAA doesn’t prevent you from recording your own appointments.
+Note: Healthcare facilities may have their own policies restricting recording.
+HIPAA does not prevent you from recording your own appointments, but facility policies may apply on their private property.

 Can I Record CPS Workers?

 Yes.
-Child Protective Services workers are government employees, and you can record your interactions with them.
-Many family law attorneys recommend doing so.
+Child Protective Services workers are government employees, and you can record your interactions with them as a conversation participant.
+Many family law attorneys recommend recording these interactions to preserve an accurate record of what was said.

 Can I Record My Ex-Spouse or Co-Parent?